kartoza/leaflet-wms-legend/README.md

 ```

+## Demos

 For a complete example, please see example.html in the source tree.
+You can also
+visit (http://maps.kartoza.com)[http://maps.kartoza.com] as various of our
+demos there use the legend control provided here.

+## License

+MIT License - see LICENSE.txt provided in the source

+## Requirements

+Works with leaflet 0.7.3 - may work with older version (untested by the author).

 Tim Sutton
 August 2014